 Recent highlights include the upcoming composer residency at the 2020 Mizzou International Composer Festival, as well as receiving the 2018 SCI/ASCAP Student Commission Award, the 2018 ASCAP Foundation Morton Gould Young Composer Award, Indiana University's 2017 Dean's Prize Commission Award, and the Colombian Ministry of Culture's Beca de Creación para la Música Contemporánea 2017.

 His music has been commissioned and performed by various ensembles, artists, and institutions, such as Sound Icon, SCI/ASCAP, IU New Music Ensemble, Colombian Ministry of Culture, Hear no Evil, Sociedad de Música de Cámara de Bogotá, Ensamble Periscopio, Andrés Orozco-Estrada, Orquesta Sinfónica EAFIT, among many others.

-He has participated in a variety of festivals such as the SEAMUS 2018 National Conference (US), the 2017 Seoul International Computer Music Festival (South Korea), IRCAM’s 2016 CIEE Summer Contemporary Music Creation + Critique Program and ManiFeste Academy (France), the 2016 Electroacoustic Music Midwest (US), and the 2016 Midwest Composer Symposium (US).
+He has been a featured composer at a variety of festivals such as WOCMAT (Taiwan, 2019), Electroacoustic Barn Dance (US, 2019), SEAMUS National Conference (US, 2019, ‘18), Seoul International Computer Music Festival (South Korea, 2017), IRCAM’s CIEE Summer Contemporary Music Creation + Critique Program and ManiFeste Academy (France, 2016), Electroacoustic Music Midwest (US, 2016), and the Midwest Composer Symposium (US, 2019, ‘16).

 He is currently pursuing a D.M. degree in Composition at Indiana University - Jacobs School of Music, while teaching as an Associate Instructor of the IU Composition Department.